lanofdoom/counterstrikesource-server/README.md

 Run ``docker pull ghcr.io/lanofdoom/counterstrikesource-server:latest``

 # Installed Addons
 * LAN of DOOM Authenticate by Steam Group
+* LAN of DOOM Disable Buyzones
+* LAN of DOOM Disable Radar
+* LAN of DOOM Disable Round Timer
-*  LAN of DOOM Deathmatch
+* LAN of DOOM Free For All
+* Lan of DOOM Free For All Spawns
 * LAN of DOOM GunGame
 * LAN of DOOM Map Settings
 * LAN of DOOM Max Cash
+* LAN of DOOM Paintball
+* LAN of DOOM Remove Objectives
+* LAN of DOOM Respawn
+* LAN of DOOM Spawn Protection
 * MetaMod:Source
 * SourceMod

 # Environmental Variables
 ``CSS_HOSTNAME`` The name of the server as listed in Valve's server browser.